Author Guidelines

 As Wilson (1997a, 16) suggests...

-All quotations should be used following the original spelling and format of the source hol texts.
-If the author wishes to emphasise words within the texts, these can be italicised with discretion, and these changes should be indicated: “these functions belong to the global metacognition” (Cruise 2014, 34; italics added).
-If the emphasis is already marked in the original text, this should also be indicated: “the teaching and acquisition not of a foreign but an international language” (Prieto-Aranz & Jacob 2019, 13; italics in the original)
+Quotations must maintain the original spelling and formatting of the source.
+If emphasis is added, it should be indicated: “these functions belong to the global metacognition” (Cruise 2014, 34; italics added).
+If the emphasis appears in the original: “the teaching and acquisition not of a foreign but an international language” (Prieto-Aranz & Jacob 2019, 13; italics in the original).

 (1) That stinko seems aggressive.